netzkolchose/django-computedfields/docs/manual.rst

   Also see optimization examples documentation.
 - Try to reduce the "update pressure" by grouping update paths by dimensions like update frequency or update penalty (isolate the slowpokes).
 Mix in fast turning entities late.
-- Avoid recursive models.
-The graph optimization relies on cycle-free model-field path linearization during model construction time, which cannot account record level by design.
-It is still possible to use :mod:`django-computedfields` with recursive models (as needed for tree like structures) by setting ``COMPUTEDFIELDS_ALLOW_RECURSION = True`` in `settings.py`.
-Note that this currently disables all graph optimizations project-wide for computed fields updates and roughly doubles the update query needs.
-  (A future version might allow to explicit mark intended recursions while other update paths still get optimized.)

 Fixtures